grav/multimusic/README.md

 Mumu consists of the following components:

-- iOS mobile app that supports the various audio sources (currently Spotify, Soundcloud and locally hosted files)
+- iOS mobile app that supports the various audio sources (currently Spotify, Soundcloud and files hosted via the mumu server)
 - mumu server, a simple python script that reads metadata from all media files in a directory and exposes the metadata and the media files via HTTP.

 Roadmap